 Software

-The most popular flight simulation programs are X-Plane, P3D and Microsoft Flight Sim 2020.
+The most popular flight simulation programs are X-Plane, and Microsoft Flight Simulator 2020.
 X-Plane 11 comes at a lower cost and generally requires less add-on purchases to use, so is a good place to start.
-Many of our products are now compatible with MSFS 2020, and you can read more about that here.

 Gaming PC